The only theatre company in the world to bring you horror, puppets, and magic in one astounding theatrical performance…

 Dylan Trowbridge

-Director (Brimstone McReedy, Space Opera Zero!)
+Director (Brimstone McReedy, Space Opera Zero!, Requiem for a Gumshoe, MacBeth)

-Dylan Trowbridge is the Seventh Son of a Seventh Son, and so his father knew he would never come to no good.
-When he turned 13, his father saw that the change was a gunna come, and locked Dylan deep down in the earthen cellar of the family domicile to prevent the boy from a doing harm to the other kith and kin.
+Dylan Trowbridge is the Seventh Son of a Seventh Son, and so his guardian knew he would never come to no good.
+When he turned 13, his guardian saw that the change was a gunna come, and locked Dylan deep down in the earthen cellar of the family domicile to prevent the boy from a doing harm to the other kith and kin.
 Well, that young Dylan, he cried piteously for the first night or two, but once that gibbous moon turned to full, all that weeping and a wailing started to sound more like a growling and a howling, and that’s when the Trowbridge family knew the youngest of their clan could never be let out of the hole.

 PAST HAUNTS